softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 Using dB-normalization (decibel normalization) the audio signal's intensity (or loudness) is adjusted to fit within this specified range.
 In this case, the loudest signal is set as 1 and the quietest signal is set as 0, and everything else falls proportionally in-between, which helps avoid creating extreme values even if the original recording is very quiet
 ##### Results
  ![](https://communicationWhales.github.io/assets/img/results_2.png)
-**Orca Spot 1** was tested on 19,056 audio clips: 16,646 segments true killer whale sounds 2,410 falsely classified.
+**Orca Spot 1** was tested on 19,056 audio clips in which 16,646 segments of true killer whale sounds were spotted and  2,410 were falsely classified.
-**Orca Spot 2**  was tested on 19,211 audio clips: 17,451 segments true killer whale sounds 1,760 segments falsely
+**Orca Spot 2**  was tested on 19,211 audio clips: 17,451 segments of true killer whale sounds were spotted and 1,760 segments were falsely classified.